Let us reconsider the polynomial function from exercise 2.2.3:

 Exercise 2.4.3

-Now, one might ask, why is this called synthetic division?
+One might ask, why is this called synthetic division?
 What has this process to do with the operation of division?
+We are using the process to evaluate a polynomial functions for various input numbers.
+So why isn't this called synthetic evaluation of polynomials?

-To see, consider the following long division problem for polynomials.
+To see why, consider the following long division problem for polynomials.

 Exercise 2.4.4

-Notice that the coefficients of the quotient are found on the third row of the synthetic division table.
+Notice that the coefficients of the quotient are found on the third row of the synthetic division table above.
 This is why this process and the acompanying table are referred to as synthetic division.
 The process produces both the quotient and the remainder of the long division process.

 Exercise 2.4.5